HFT-WS16-IF-Rookies/IPR-WS1718-Einkaufsplaner/docs/styleguide.md

   * JS Objects
   * PHP Classes

+### brackets
+  * opening brackets always go to the next line
+  * code block starts in the line after the opening bracket, one indentation more.
+  * closing bracket in the last line, same intendation than the opening bracket.

 # HTML
 1. If a tag contains other opening tags, it has to be opened, the inner indented by one indentation and the closing tag in a